cloud66/help-old/_posts/stack-definition/2001-09-26-ssh-to-server.md

 title:  "SSH to your server"
 nav: true
 date:   1700-09-26 15:33:13
-categories: stack-definition
+categories: building-your-stack
 lead: Connect directly to your servers for full control
 search-tags: ['']
 tags: ['Deployment']
 ---